Upcurve/RxCookbook/docs/why-reactive.md

+# The Why
+Now that we have had a brief about what ReactiveX is and how this guide is supposed to help you, it's time we get into the purpose of using ReactiveX in the first place.

-# What is Reactive Programming?
+## What is Reactive Programming?
 If you've ever written any event based program then you're at least indirectly tasted a flavour of reactive programming.

 If you want a formal definition, here's what **Wikipedia** has to say: